 2. Give your customers a break

-Christmas is a stressful time.
-In a 2019 survey, 88% of respondents said that the holidays stressed them out more than any other time of the year — note that this survey was conducted pre-pandemic.
-People have always been frazzled during the holiday season.
+For some, Christmas can be a stressful time.
+In a 2019 survey, 88% of respondents said that the holidays stressed them out more than any other time of the year — note that this survey was conducted pre-pandemic, but that doesn’t mean it’s no longer true.
+It seems like people have always been frazzled during the holiday season.

 3. Free Christmas lighting

 One dreaded item on the holiday to-do list is prepping the house.
-Host a giveaway in which the winner gets their Christmas lights installed for free.
+Host a giveaway in which the winner gets their Christmas lights hung for free by professional holiday decorators.
 Add an entry form on your website and promote the contest with social media posts of beautifully decorated homes.
 Appeal to their desire to be the most festive house on the block.

 4. Tickets for holiday events